geoffcfchen/webRTC-react-native-firebase-expo/README.md

 ## 🚀 How to use

-1. clone the code to your desired directory.
+1. Clone the code to your desired directory.
-2. update your firebase configuration.
+2. Update your firebase configuration.

 ## ☁️ Build in the cloud